cheery/json-algorithm/README.md

 constructs a parsing table that matches on the railroad diagrams at http://json.org/

-There's a recognizer that can push&pop states into a stack.
+There's a recognizer that can push and pop states into a stack.
 Every state transition is associated with action code that is separate from the recognizer and allows you to parse the contents of the input correctly.